 Be sure to demonstrate the type of photo expected.
 It also helps to launch with a few entries built-in.
 Nobody wants to participate in a contest that has no entries.

 Those entries should look good but not so good it seems hopeless to enter.

 It may seem obvious, but design the campaign with a big entry button on the landing page.
 When it’s hard to find a call to action, the response is weak.
 And don’t stop with just one entry button.
 Put them everywhere!

 Think Twice About Written Entries

-Essay contests are a cousin of online photo contests, but usually there’s an option to allow users to submit a photo with or without text.
+Essay contests are a cousin of online photo contests, but it’s best to offer an option to allow photo entries with or without text.

-A photo contest with a short caption is fine, but don’t require it.
-And, set a character limit so your contest looks good on the landing page and isn’t full of captions.
+If encouraging or requiring a short caption, set a character limit so the contest looks good on the landing page and isn’t full of text.

 Hardcore (artist) Concert Face